yuvalmGS/gigaspaces-wiki-jekyll/xap97/elastic-processing-unit.markdown

 - The **Scale Triggers** section describes how to scale a PU after it has been deployed.
 - The **Machine Provisioning**, describes how to start the GigaSpaces agent on each machine, plug-in development for different cloud providers and the algorithm that re-balances the PU across the machines.

+{% note %}
-{% exclamation %} With XAP 8.0 the EPU supports only partitioned deployment topology.
+With XAP 8.0 the EPU supports only partitioned deployment topology.
 The scale event is triggered by the administrator and not automatically when memory reaches a certain threshold.
+{%endnote%}

 # EPU Deployment